February 10, 2017

 Should you choose to use a bill payment service outside of DataNet and DataMobile, please be aware if payment(s) made are not presented to payees in a timely manner, you may be responsible for late fees.
 For this reason, Kern Schools strongly encourages our Members to research all bill payment service(s) prior to providing any account information.

-For payments made to Kern Schools via a bill payment provider outside of DataNet or DataMobile, please be sure to make all payments directly to Kern Schools.
-Doing this will help avoid any late payments or fees.
+Rather than using a bill payment provider outside of DataNet or DataMobile, Kern Schools encourages you to make all payments using our Bill Pay service.
+Doing this will help avoid late payments or fees.